techidaily/site-win11-tips/source/_posts/addressing-inactive-windows-system-voices.md

 1. Select**Yes** when the User Account Control (UAC) prompt appears.
 ![Device Installation Settings on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/device-installation-settings-on-windows.jpg)
-2. Now use one of the[many ways to open Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
+2. Now use one of the [many ways to open Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
 3. Expand the**Sound, video, and game controllers** .
 4. Right-click on your sound driver and select**Uninstall device** .
 5. Select**Uninstall** to confirm the action.